fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Military**
     - Secondary Unit Combat Strength effects from all Resources have been removed.
         - Dev Note: Additional bonuses against particular Unit types ended up just making some Unit types like Infantry underpowered in most situations.
-We’re looking into other ways to differentiate Unit types so that they each have situations where they shine.
+We're looking into other ways to differentiate Unit types so that they each have situations where they shine.
     - Shì Dàfū Unit can now be trained when Cities other than your Capital reach 10 Population during the Antiquity Age.
     - Trade Caravans and Ships no longer receive damage from Plague when a Trade Caravan or Ship passes through a plagued Settlement.
     - Addressed a reported issue where Units failed to gain Combat Strength when the player was adjacent to the Enemy Combat Unit after unlocking Wartime Manufacturing.
     - Hexes surrounded by the target's Commander are no longer revealed when the player activates Military Infiltration action.
     - Army Commander Units no longer gain double XP when using their abilities to attack.
     - Squadron Commander Units now respawn on an Aerodrome when defeated by an enemy Unit.
-    - Several Units can no longer be used on opposing Civilization’s Commanders, including: Jacobin "Louis Antoine de Saint-Just" (French Empire); Shì Dàfū "Huo Qubing" (Han China); Uparat "Senanurak" (Siam); all Revolucionario Units (Mexico).
+    - Several Units can no longer be used on opposing Civilization's Commanders, including: Jacobin "Louis Antoine de Saint-Just" (French Empire); Shì Dàfū "Huo Qubing" (Han China); Uparat "Senanurak" (Siam); all Revolucionario Units (Mexico).
     - Razing penalty no longer grants free War Support against you and instead now just doubles the usual Influence penalty from conquest for the rest of the Age.
     - Naval Units now heal when resting on neutral Coastal tiles in the Modern Age.
-    - Enemy Naval Units on a player’s Navigable River Urban District can now be attacked by Melee Units.
+    - Enemy Naval Units on a player's Navigable River Urban District can now be attacked by Melee Units.
     - An embarked Ranged Unit's Movement points will no longer be consumed when an Army Commander orders the Unit to Focus Fire on a hostile Unit.

 - **Religion**